 Since leaving Washington DC, I have worked in all facets of the television industry.
 From building professional broadcast edit systems, to creating network brand campaigns and launching Australia’s very first internet channel, HealthyMEtv!

 My name is Tara Foster.
-I am a keen adventurer, risk taker and a skilled horseback rider.
+I am a keen adventurer, risk taker and a STEM advocate.
 I have no problems speaking with strangers on the bus, trekking deep though mosquito infested jungles or driving eleven hours for a rocket launch.
 I also like sunsets, jumping in mud puddles, and long walks on the beach.